Project Summary

 Background

-Many studies have identified populations of resistant microbes in a variety of habitats ranging from confined animal feeding operations, to municipal waste streams, to pristine environments with little to no human impact.
-However, very little has been done to show that the habitat is not the issue, but rather antibiotic resistance is a very widespread phenomenon.
+Many studies have identified populations of resistant microbes in a variety of habitats, ranging from confined animal feeding operations, to municipal waste streams, to pristine environments with little to no human impact.
+However, very little has been done to show that the habitat is not the issue, but rather that antibiotic resistance is a very widespread phenomenon.

 The objective of this study was to determine the baseline prevalence of antimicrobial resistance in multiple environments.